akshaybagal/SeatReservationSimulator/README.md

 User can reserve seats for required type of tarin, type of coach and number of seats.

 This backend resources are exposed to front-end using multiple end-points with JSON response.
-Client systems can interact with this back-end system using using end-points exposed by passing required parameters.
+Client systems can interact with this back-end system using end-points exposed by passing required parameters.

 Built Using: